j-krieg/layerfmri/03_bet_algorithms/README.md

 # BET Algorithm Comparison for 7 T1-Weighted Images #

-Five different configurations were tested with
+Five different configurations for brain extraction were tested:

 - FSL's bet with T1 only
 - FSL's bet with T1 and T2